 Docking and beaching can also damage the craft.
 If left in the water and against a port or dock the waves can smack the craft up against nearby obstacles.

 Beaching can also damage the underside of your personal watercraft.
+Always shut down the ski and walk it in the last few feet to the sand.

 The best way to avoid these sorts of risks is by using your craft in an area designated for these sorts of vehicles.

 Along with this, there are various tools like an anchor bag that allow docking without need to attach the craft to something that could scratch it up.
+Or use good bumpers and properly tie the ski to dock.

 A high percentage of scratches are sustained during the towing process while the craft is out of the water.